-On this day in 1895, the world's first commercial movie screening takes place at the Grand Cafe in Paris.
+On December 28, 1895, the world’s first commercial movie screening takes place at the Grand Cafe in Paris.
 The film was made by Louis and Auguste Lumiere, two French brothers who developed a camera-projector called the Cinematographe.
 The Lumiere brothers unveiled their invention to the public in March 1895 with a brief film showing workers leaving the Lumiere factory.
 On December 28, the entrepreneurial siblings screened a series of short scenes from everyday French life and charged admission for the first time.

 Movie technology has its roots in the early 1830s, when Joseph Plateau of Belgium and Simon Stampfer of Austria simultaneously developed a device called the phenakistoscope, which incorporated a spinning disc with slots through which a series of drawings could be viewed, creating the effect of a single moving image.
 The phenakistoscope, considered the precursor of modern motion pictures, was followed by decades of advances and in 1890, Thomas Edison and his assistant William Dickson developed the first motion-picture camera, called the Kinetograph.
 The next year, 1891, Edison invented the Kinetoscope, a machine with a peephole viewer that allowed one person to watch a strip of film as it moved past a light.